 How to apply:

+You can learn more about this position and apply here.
 Please submit a CV and a second document including cover letter, statement of teaching philosophy (2 page limit), research interests statement (1 page limit), and names and contact information (email and phone number) of at least three professional references through the College’s online application system at www.stlcop.edu.
 Consideration of candidates will begin October 1 and continue until the position is filled.